86challenge/rules/rules.typ

   + *Aero*
     + STI lip and TRD lip are not allowed.
     + Gen. 1 BRZ tS wing is not allowed.
-    + Gen. 2 ducktails (OEM or equivalently-sized) are allowed.
+    + Gen. 2 ducktails (OE or equivalently-sized) are allowed.

   + *Safety*
     + Any safety device may be used.
     + Cars may be equipped with aftermarket safety systems (bucket seats, racing harnesses, neck restraint system, full or half roll cage, etc.), as long as the total curb weight of the car remains above #highlight[2,800 lbs without driver and with a full tank of fuel].
 Removing interior trim is allowed only as necessary to install the safety systems.
 The car must be weighed at a location approved by the Rules Board before it is allowed to enter Stock Class.

   + *Misc*
-    + #highlight[Any brake fluid, brake pads, brake rotors, brake ducting, and/or big brake kit (BBK) is allowed.]
+    + #highlight[Any brake fluid, brake pads, brake rotors, brake ducting, and/or big brake kits are allowed.]
-    + Replacing OEM parts with newer/older OEM parts is allowed (e.g. dampers, sway bars, etc).
+    + Replacing OE parts with newer/older OE parts is allowed (e.g. dampers, sway bars, etc).
-    + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OEM trunk).
+    + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OE trunk).
     + Removal of parts is prohibited, except the following: spare tire, floor mats, and included tools.
-    + OEM-style, off-the-shelf dampers are allowed as long as they have: non-adjustable damping, non-adjustable ride-height, and unaltered valving.
+    + OE-style, off-the-shelf dampers are allowed as long as they have: non-adjustable damping, non-adjustable ride-height, and unaltered valving.
     + #highlight[
-        Replacement of the OEM catback or axleback exhaust is allowed only using the following parts:
+        Replacement of the OE catback or axleback exhaust is allowed only using the following parts:
         #table(
           columns: (1fr, 2fr),
           align: (left, left),